Quick Answer

 Large (over 30 ft) | $30,000 – $100,000+ |

 The fiberglass boat repair cost can vary based on factors such as boat size, damage extent, and desired customizations.
-Labor costs for skilled technicians can range from $50 to $100+ per hour.
+Labor at $50-$100+/hour adds up—consider Yacht Repair Florida or Boat Painting Florida for large boats in link needing a flawless finish with custom paint.

 DIY vs. Professional Repair: Cost Comparison